holecekales/esp8266/Server/Readme.md

 * Should probably implement authentication
 * Clean up the namespace.
 Don't know abotu the upload and uploads.
 Something has to give.
 * Attach the click events to the anchor node and not the container - dumb
-* Figure out the right color scheme for the side and the editor so the scroll bar is visible on both
 * make up roll over as well as selection in the file list
-* fix the horizontal scroll bar
 * test on edge and chrome